 Baums “fostered breakthrough in corporate governance in Germany,” says former German President and jury head Horst Koehler.

-Berlin, 27 July 2017 – The Dr. Michael Endres Prize of the Hertie School of Governance goes to Theodor Baums, Professor for Civil, Trade and Business Law at the Goethe University in Frankfurt am Main.
+Berlin, 27 July 2017 – The Dr. Michael Endres Prize of the Hertie School goes to Theodor Baums, Professor for Civil, Trade and Business Law at the Goethe University in Frankfurt am Main.
 The 50,000-euro research prize, awarded this year for the first time, honours distinguished academics whose work centres on topics within the spectrum of the Hertie School’s research and teaching, and who have helped bridge academic research and policymaking.

 The prize is named for the long-time Chairman and current honorary Chairman of the Hertie Foundation’s Board of Trustees, Michael Endres, who was instrumental in founding the Hertie School in 2003 and who has helped guide its successful development since.